-We are very pleased to feature a guest post from PD Dr. Karin Kucian, associate professor at the Centre for MR-Research of the University Children’s Hospital of Zurich.
-In her article for the Dyscalculia Blog, Dr. Kucian explores changes in brain function and brain anatomy and how these relate to developmental dyscalculia.
+We are very pleased to feature a guest post from PD Dr Karin Kucian, associate professor at the Centre for MR Research of the University Children’s Hospital of Zurich.
+In her article for the Dyscalculia Blog, Dr Kucian explores changes in brain function and brain anatomy and how these relate to developmental dyscalculia.

 Evidence is growing that Developmental Dyscalculia (DD) is associated with various alterations in brain function and brain structure.
-Recent work in the field of DD has used brain-imaging techniques to study the brains of people performing number tasks.
+Recent work in the field of DD has used brain-imaging techniques to study the brains of people performing a number of tasks.
 These techniques have allowed researchers to generate high-resolution images of participants’ brains, making it possible to observe brain activation patterns during number processing.Read more